Organic Today - For a Better Tomorrow! - Since 2006

 Join Our CSA Today!
 Orientation and Farm Tour Date TBA

 I am currently accepting applications for the wating list only.
 Farm Year 2021 is full!

 This is not a week to week food co-op or on-line delivery service.
 I am a real farmer growing locally in Balch Springs, for you!

 This is a traditional Community Supported Agriculture (CSA) model with market style and you pick options.
 It's an annual membership and year round access to the farm.
 Eden's Garden CSA Farm is a proud CSA Charter Partner

 Fresh produce is grown and available to you, from this farm, nearly year round.
 Scheduled seasonal weekly or bi-weekly distributions generally run late winter (Feb.) through December.
 "Pick your own" options at the farm for current members are generally available during "off-weeks" in the dog days of summer and between shares in the winter.
-A unique partnership with fellow woman farm owner Beverly Thomas of Cold Springs Farm in Weatherford, will help round out our shares with items that don't grow at my farm.

 What is the difference between on-line food delivery groups or co-ops and a CSA?
 Click Here for A Comparison Chart - CSA vs Co-Op, etc.